Cubical approximation for directed topology I: Conventions

 \begin{defn} An object $a$ in a category $\GENERIC$ is \textit{atomic} if there exists an epi

 in $\GENERIC$ with $p$ connected and projective. \end{defn}

-We give a proof of the following lemma in Appendix \S\ref{sec:subobjects}.
+We make a general observation about supports with respect to a functor $F$.
 Our motivating examples of $F$ in the following lemma are subdivisions, a \textit{triangulation} operator converting cubical sets into simplicial sets, and functors taking simplicial sets and cubical sets to the underlying sets of their geometric realizations.

 \begin{lem} Consider a pair of small categories $\DIAGRAM_1$, $\DIAGRAM_2$ and functor